Tennis Elbow Treatment - Brisbane MSK Therapy Clinic

 What is the main cause of Tennis Elbow?

-Although myofascial trigger points may have a controversial historical basis, evidence continues to demonstrate their relevance in myofascial pain conditions [1,2,3,4].
-Myofascial trigger points appear to develop due to trauma and overuse, which is the widely agreed consensus within the research community [5].
-Such injury mechanisms are also the primary causes of Tennis Elbow pain and studies have detected the presence of myofascial trigger points [6,7,8].
+Although myofascial trigger points may have a controversial historical basis, evidence continues to demonstrate their relevance in myofascial pain conditions (Gerwin et al., 2014; Jaeger et al., 2013; Gerwin et al., 2016; Barbero et al., 2019).
+Myofascial trigger points appear to develop due to trauma and overuse, which is the widely agreed consensus within the research community (Bron et al., 2012).
+Such injury mechanisms are also the primary causes of Tennis Elbow pain and studies have detected the presence of myofascial trigger points (Shmushkevich et al., 2013; Fernández-Carnero et al., 2015; et al., 2007).

-Biotensegrity effectively explains how force application changes within the body and affects biomechanics, (see the Biotensegrity Article).
-Lateral epicondylitis occurs due to two main injury mechanisms, direct trauma or overuse.
+Biotensegrity effectively explains how force application changes within the body and affects biomechanics (see the Biotensegrity Article).
+Lateral epicondylitis occurs due to two main injury mechanisms: direct trauma or overuse.
 The human body's response to injury and healing involves an inflammatory response.
-Tennis elbow is no different and results in inflammation affecting forearm extensor muscles and the tendon(s) near their origin of the elbow.
-Often people ask what the difference is between tennis elbow and tendonitis.
-In acute or early stages of Tennis elbow the condition is a form a tendonitis, with minimal cellular structural changes to the tendon and surrounding tissues.
+Tennis elbow is no different and results in inflammation affecting forearm extensor muscles and the tendon(s) at the origin end or near the elbow.
+Often, people ask what the difference is between tennis elbow and tendonitis.
+In acute or early stages of Tennis elbow, the condition is a form of tendonitis, with minimal cellular structural changes to the tendon and surrounding tissues.

 What does the pain of tennis elbow feel like?

-As with many types of inflammatory type conditions, symptoms often include pain, swelling and evening a burning sensation.
-Sometimes symptoms can feel better with activity or as tissues warm up, only to worsen later.
-Equally, depending on the types of activities that one does, symptoms may seem to improve throughout the day and then seem worse in the morning or after rest.
+As with many types of inflammatory type conditions, symptoms often include pain, swelling and even a burning sensation.
+Sometimes, symptoms can feel better with activity or as tissues warm up, only to worsen later.
+Equally, depending on the types of activities that one does, symptoms may improve throughout the day and then seem worse in the morning or after rest.
 One may also feel that stretching the affected area makes symptoms seem better at the time, though only to feel much worse later.
-Tennis elbow pain is classically felt on the outside forearm near the elbow, with symptoms of tenderness.
+The classic pain location for Tennis elbow pain is on the outside forearm near the elbow, with symptoms of tenderness.
 Besides pain, forearm muscle weakness is another common symptom, such as grip strength weakness.

 How do you get tennis elbow to go away?

 Massage can be good for tennis elbow pain, but massage is a general term, and training can also vary hugely.
-Massage therapy could easily worsen symptoms if the therapist has not identified the root cause and or applies the wrong treatment approach.
+Massage therapy could quickly worsen symptoms if the therapist has not identified the root cause and or applies the wrong treatment approach.
 Individual injury characteristics and professional experience dictate the most appropriate techniques in any given situation.
-Often patients ask if heat is good for tennis elbow, though heat increases blood flow (fluids) to the injured tissues.
+Often, patients ask if heat is suitable for tennis elbow, though heat increases blood flow (fluids) to the injured tissues.
 The inflammatory response is a critical aspect of soft tissue repair, though too much inflammation and fluids can create additional cellular damage.
-Hence, often it is better to cool the injury site within the first 72 hours using cold gel packs (icing) or similar to reduce initial inflammation levels.
-However, tissue still need to heal and too much icing can effectively slow down the healing process.
+Hence, it is often better to cool the injury site within the first 72 hours using cold gel packs (icing) or something similar to that to reduce initial inflammation levels.
+However, tissues still need to heal, and too much icing can effectively slow down the healing process.

 How does a Tennis Elbow Brace Work?